Photo credit: AEA

-To enable women to become autonomous and take decisions within their households, Action Education promotes their emancipation by offering them technical training and psycho-social support.
-More than 400 women will be trained in Burkina Faso within the framework of the Forself project, which is now being carried out with the support of the Organisation Internationale de la Francophonie.
+To enable women to become autonomous and make decisions within their households, Action Education promotes their emancipation by offering them technical training and psychosocial support.
+More than 400 women in Burkina Faso will be trained in this way as part of the Forself project, which is now being carried out with the support of the Organisation Internationale de la Francophonie.

-At Action Education, we are indeed convinced that women’s economic empowerment is essential, that it gives them the means to act and take part in tomorrow’s society.
-However, facilitating women’s access to the job market is not an easy task: because of their experiences, they often lack self-confidence and create psychological or physical barriers that limit their aspirations.
+At Action Education, we are indeed convinced that the economic empowerment of women is essential, that it gives them the means to act and to take part in tomorrow's society.
+However, facilitating women's access to the labor market is not an easy path: because of their experiences, they often lack self-confidence and create psychological barriers or physical limitations to their aspirations.
 In addition to technical training, the young women receive support from our teams as well as personal coaching to give them confidence and the desire to act.
-The project also works on the acceptance by communities of the development of women’s work.
+The project also works on the acceptance by the communities of the development of women's work.